-6.2 Local Governing Body (LGB)
+6.2.
+Local Governing Committee (LGC)

-The LGB has a duty to ensure the school has policies and procedures in place to effectively prevent and tackle all forms of bullying, and for reviewing the effectiveness of such policies/procedures.
+The LGC has a duty to ensure their school adheres to this policy and has procedures in place to effectively prevent and tackle all forms of bullying, and for reviewing the effectiveness of such procedures.

-6.3 Headteacher
+6.3.
+Headteacher

-It is the responsibility of the headteacher, with the support of senior leaders, to adhere to this policy and implement the school's Anti Bullying Procedures consistently throughout the school and to report to the LGB, when requested, on the effectiveness of the policy.
+It is the responsibility of the headteacher, with the support of senior leaders and staff, to adhere to this policy and implement the school's Anti Bullying Procedures consistently throughout the school.
+Headteachers will report to the LGC, when requested, on the effectiveness of the policy and procedures.
+Headteachers will also report data regarding Bullying incidents in order that the LGC/Board have oversight.
 It is also the responsibility of the headteacher to ensure the health, safety and welfare of all children in the school, with the support of the Designated Safeguarding Lead/s.

-The headteacher must ensure that Anti-Bullying procedures are consistently implemented by all staff by setting the standards of behaviour expected and by supporting staff, through appropriate training, in the implementation of this policy.
+The headteacher must ensure that Anti-Bullying procedures are consistently implemented by all staff, by setting and modelling the standards of behaviour expected and by supporting staff, through appropriate training, in the implementation of this policy.